How to protect your home with smart security – 7 simple, secure ways

 When it comes to kitting out your home yourself, a good option to consider is a complete DIY smart alarm system, such as the Ring Alarm security kit.
 These systems come with a central hub that links to other components such as a camera and door motion sensors.

 You can also link to your existing home assistant so you can arm and disarm the system using your voice – provided you have a special code that is.
-Alternatively, you can buy individual devices – such as a video doorbell, indoor or outdoor camera or smart light bulb – and add to your set up as you go.
+Alternatively, you can buy individual devices – such as the best wireless doorbells, indoor or outdoor camera or smart light bulb – and add to your set up as you go.

 Once you've linked your device to its accompanying smart app, you'll be able to access real-time video footage and get instant alerts should a mouse or something more sinister stir.